-To borrow seeds, please call the Gaylord Memorial Library at 538-5047 with your request (leave voicemail if outside of regular business hours and someone will return your call Wed-Fri) or you can contact us using this form.
+To borrow seeds, please visit the Gaylord Memorial Library or call us at 538-5047 with your request (leave voicemail if outside of regular business hours and someone will return your call Thurs-Sat) or you can contact us using this form.

 How does the Seed Library work?

 - Select samples from up to five (5) different varieties of seeds.

 - For small seeds like lettuce, borrow ¼ teaspoon of seeds.

 - For large seeds like beets, borrow up to eight (8) seeds.

 - How to figure out what seeds to borrow;